 Since a ruling in 2001, the Georgia Diminished Value Law states that the at-fault party, generally the at-fault’s insurance company, is obligated to pay the costs of the repairs, as well as the value the vehicle has diminished since being in an accident.

 In 2008, the Commission of Insurance and Fire Safety ordered State Farm Insurance to come up with a standard formula.
-That formula is called “17c,” but it is not the only formula you may use to assess damages.
+It’s called the 17c formula, but it is not the only formula you may use to assess damages.

 Atlanta Diminished Value Property Damage Accident Claims Lawyer Near Me 404-400-4000